 Settlement of your workers’ compensation claim is a lump sum payment that you receive in exchange for all the future benefits you would otherwise receive.
 An insurance company never has to settle your workers’ compensation claim, but most claims are settled at some point because the insurance company likes to close cases so that the claims do not have to be managed month to month.

 The attorneys at Hilley & Frieder PC make sure that the details that can make a difference in the value of your case are identified and properly presented to maximize your recovery.
 Call today for a free consultation: 404-233-6200 or go to our website and submit your question: hilleylaw.com .

-If you have questions that we have not answered here, see the navigation bar for more in-depth answers to select questions.
+If you have questions that we have not answered here, see the navigation below for more in-depth answers to select questions.
 Our website provides general information, but every work injury is unique and brings different challenges.
 To determine the best course of action to get the workers’ comp benefits you need, it is best to speak with a knowledgeable injury lawyer with experience handling claims like yours.

 At Hilley & Frieder, P.C., we offer a free initial consultation and we collect attorney fees only if we recover compensation for you.
 To speak with an attorney at no cost, please contact our Atlanta, Georgia, office at 404-233-6200.

 Hilley & Frieder can handle all aspects of you case virtually from interview through conclusion.
 We are open and available to help you.
 Please view our complete COVID-19 statement to learn more about the steps we are taking to ensure that your case continues to move smoothly in this environment.